Review and photographs by Funk, edited by Suspsy

 However, ankylosaur taxonomy has been in a state of flux in recent years, so I would argue we cannot even call it Euoplocephalus anymore.
 The specimen with the shoulder spikes that is the basis for this feature being depicted on Euoplocephalus is the one at the Natural History Museum in London (NHMUK R5161), which is itself what the genus Scolosaurus is based on.
 This specimen has some of the best preserved ankylosaur armour known for many years, as the osteoderms were in their life position on the skin, and not scattered all around.
 Now, Scolosaurus was long considered a junior synonym of Euoplocephalus (since 1971) until it was revived in 2013.
 So can we conclude that the figure is a Scolosaurus then?
 Not so fast . . .

-The colour scheme is a rather surprising orange (compared to the dull colours ankylosaurs are often depicted with), which seems to be the colour of the soft plastic it has been cast in.
+The colour scheme is a rather surprising orange (compared to the dull colours ankylosaurs are often depicted with), which seems to be the colour of the rubber it is made of.
 The armour on the back is painted in a slightly darker orange, the tongue is red, and the eyes are white with black pupils.
 But the paint here is applied rather sloppily; as with many such figures, this one has much smaller eyes than what the paint splotches would indicate, which always looks awful.

 While previous UKRD reviews have dismissed the figures as being ugly, I think this and a few of the other ones have some charm in seemingly being based on some nice 1980s’ paleoart.
 This one in particular is pretty dynamic and detailed for an ankylosaur toy of that era (this one has 1992 stamped on its belly), and the UKRD toys undoubtedly have nostalgic value for a lot of people who were kids at the time.
 So many of these were produced that I doubt they’ll be hard to find or particularly expensive for anyone looking for them.